FOSSEE/st-scripts/getting-started-sagenotebook/script.rst

 Once we are logged in with the admin account we can see the notebook admin page.
 A notebook can contain a collection of Sage Notebook worksheets.
-Worksheets are basically the working area.
+Worksheet is basically a working area.
 This is where we enter all the Sage commands on the notebook.

 The admin page lists all the worksheets created.
 On the topmost part